matoroid/StringTableBrowser/Docs/IMPLEMENTATION.md

 **Final approach — `GetGlobalRowExtensionDelegate()` (Extension Bar)** The global row extension delegate fires for every rendered property row regardless of nesting depth, placement in a struct, or which class owns the property.
 It does not replace any existing widget — it appends to an extension bar that Unreal manages alongside the existing row.
 This is the only public API that provides both complete struct-depth coverage and full preservation of the native FText UI including the localization flag.

-The trade-off is that `ExtensionContent` is a shared slot — other plugins (e.g. MVVM) also register buttons there.
+The trade-off is that `ExtensionContent` is a shared slot — other plugins also register buttons there.
 The plugin inserts at index 0 to appear first, and both buttons coexist in the shared bar without conflict.

 **Why Next to Label is limited to top-level**
 The `IDetailCustomization` path (`RegisterCustomClassLayout("Object")`) cannot follow struct hierarchy without breaking the layout.
 It is intentionally limited to top-level category properties.
 Teams that need button coverage on struct-nested FText properties should use Extension Bar mode.